michaelkeevildown/elastic-stack-auto-downloader/README.md

 `elastic-downloader all 2.3.3`

 ##### Option 4 - Multiple products but **different** versions
-Stop being lazy and run the command twice..JEZZZ!
+Stop being lazy and run the command twice..JEZZ!
+Plus this wont matter for version greater than 5.x, as everything will be on the same version.

 ## Config: